z3nabi/predict-first/README.md

 ## Features

 - 🧠 Test your intuitions against real research findings
+- 🤖 Generate quizzes on-demand for any paper with Claude 3.7
 - 📊 Multiple quizzes covering different papers and topics
 - 🔄 Share quizzes with your AI-curious friends
 - 📱 Works on mobile (great for reading on the go!)

 ## Generate Quizzes with Claude